mmaquer2/Python-Arena-Game/README.md

 - This served as a final Project for CS5150 (Game AI) at Northeastern University Spring 2022

 ## Description:
 - This is a 2d arena fighting game with action rpg mechanics.
-The game may contain up to four characters in which each player is given a randomly selected assorted of items, stats, and is placed in the map.
+The game contains 3 NPC characters and one human player.
+Each is given a randomly selected assorted of items, stats, and is placed in the map.

 - The NPC's behaivors and items are determined by procedurally generated behavior trees.
 So with each playthrough an the players are required to adapt to a different set of items issued to them and adapt the the map created.d